 Supporting big data analytics is more difficult for a few reasons: (1) big data applications run with large datasets and a collection of software, (2) building and managing big data deployments on clusters require expertise of infrastructure and (3) Apache Hadoop based big data software stacks are not suitable for HPC.
-In an effort to resolve the first two issues, public datasets and data warehouse on the cloud have offered to ensure instant data access with SQL support and enterprise big data solutions have hosted by cloud providers e.g. Amazon, Google, and Microsoft to save time on deploying multiple software stacks without facing installation errors.
+In an effort to resolve the first two issues, pulic datasets and data warehouse on the cloud have offered to ensure instant data access with SQL support and enterprise big data solutions have hosted by cloud providers e.g. Amazon, Google, and Microsoft to save time on deploying multiple software stacks without facing installation errors.
 These services, however, are only available to their customers and make hard to swtich to another when applications and pipelines are built on top of the services.
 Pre-developed infrastructure for big data stacks are only suitable for particular use cases and are unable to customize or re-define by users.
 There are efforts to simplify a deployment with a specification such as automated deployment engines using TOSCA (Wettinger, Breitenbücher, and Leymann, 2015), but they do not integrate multiple clouds with a cluster deployment or a workload execution.
 The bigdata deployment on clusters require more than single software to install and configure with different roles i.e. masters and workers.
-If it is built on virtualized resources, scaling up or down is necessary to maximize resource utilization but with exceptional performance.
+If it is built on virtualized resources, scailing up or down is necessary to maximize resource utilization but with exceptional performance.

-These issues can be resolved using a template deployments for infrastructure and software which uses YAML or JSON documents to describe installing tools and allocating resources.
+These issues can be resolved using a template deployments for infrastructure and software which uses YAML or JSON documents to describe resources and tools to install and configure.
 For example, Amazon OpsWorks uses Chef to deploy software stacks and Cloudformation uses YAML document to deploy Amazon resources.
-Similarly, Microsoft Resource Manager Templates uses JSON document to deploy Azure resources and Google Cloud deployment Manager uses python or Jinja2 templating language to deploy Google Cloud platform resources.
-OpenStack heat is originated from AWS Cloudformation to deploy resources but extended with the integration among openstack services e.g. Telemetry for autoscaling.
-These templates have been used for infrastructure deployment and software installation with input parameters which enables repeatable provisioning on virtual environments.
+Similarily, Microsoft Resource Manager Templates uses JSON document to deploy Azure resources and Google Cloud deployment Manager uses python or Jinja2 templating language to deploy Google Cloud platform resources.
+OpenStack heat is originated from AWS Cloudformation to deploy resources but extendedd with the integration among openstack services e.g. Telemetry for autoscaling.
+These templates have been used for infrastructure deployment and software installation with input parameters which enables reproducible deployment on virtual environments.
 We extend the use of a template with workload execution recording to track workflow steps and replicate results and also a role based deployment for building clusters.
 This will be beneficial to share scientific pipelines which typically contain complicated and long-running processes.
 Our approach is to record status and results of components in the workflow while it is running and store the execution information in templates for later use.
 This allow users to re-run the workflow on different systems but start from where the workflow stopped without executing whole processes again.

 This proposal consists of the following sections.
-First, background introduces basics of a template deployment with big data software stacks, binary containers for hpc, template use cases for public clouds and NIST big data projects.
-Next, the design section provides a prototype of a template deployment and checkpoint/restart in user space (CRIU) regards to big data software stacks with clusters.
-The implementation section demonstrates plans to apply the big data template deployments towards clouds and HPC, such as amazon, azure, openstack, google compute and Slurm with integrated specifications.
-The schedule section provides to-do lists with estimated timelines to be completed.
-Last, summary section outlines this dissertation.
+First, background introduces basics of a template deployment with big data software stacks, binary containers for hpc, template use cases for public clouds and bioinformatics.
+Next, design section provides a prototype of a template deployment and checkpoint/restart in user space (CRIU) regards to big data software stacks with clusters.
+Implementation section demonstrates plans to apply the big data template deployments towards clouds and HPC, such as amazon, azure, openstack, google compute and Slurm with integrated specifications.
+Schedule section provides todo lists with esitmated timelines to be completed.
+Last, summary section outlines final dissertation with brief idea.